CDCgov/abm-python-wrappers/docs/wrappers.md

 - `None`

 ---
-### `abcsmc_experiment_runner`
+### `run_abcsmc`

 #### Description
-The `abcsmc_experiment_runner` function orchestrates the execution of Approximate Bayesian Computation Sequential Monte Carlo (ABC SMC) experiments.
+The `run_abcsmc` function orchestrates the execution of Approximate Bayesian Computation Sequential Monte Carlo (ABC SMC) experiments.
 It supports both local and Azure Batch-based execution workflows, depending on the configuration of the `Experiment` object passed to it.
 The function handles initialization of simulation bundles, running simulations, processing results, and managing experiment history files.

 ---